dalet-oss/terraform-provider-kowabunga/docs/resources/project.md

 - `id` (String) Resource object internal identifier
 - `private_subnets` (Map of String) List of project's private subnets zones association (read-only)
+- `vrids` (List of Number) List of VRRP IDs used by -as-a-service resources within the project virtual network (read-only).
+Should your application use VRRP for service redundancy, you should use different IDs to prevent issues.

 <a id="nestedatt--timeouts"></a>
 ### Nested Schema for `timeouts`